 Christians keep the Commandments of God as a demonstration of their love and reverence for Christ.

-Because those in Christ are under the "Law of Grace" and will not be found guilty of breaking the Law.
+Those in Christ are under the "Law of Grace" and will not be found guilty of breaking the Law.
 Jesus died in their place; thereby paying for their sins and fulfilling all the requirements of the Old Testament Law on their behalf.
-What a great and wonderful Savior!
+What a great and incredible Savior!

 Jesus said, "If ye love me, keep my commandments," (John 14:15, KJV).